-The headset bolt is a 12mm on the bolt side, and 14mm on the nut side.
+The headset bolt is a 13mm.
 Turn the handlebars to either side to be able to gain access to the nut side.

 There are two transaxles to swing arm bolts on each side of the scooter.
-The bolt side is a 12MM, and the nut side is a 13MM.
+The bolt side is a Correct Size To Use.
 Make sure the bolts are tight on each side.
 If there is a gap between the axle bracket and the swing arm, this is normal.
 If overtightened bolts from the transaxle to swing arms can potentially snap.

 There are five bolts on each side axle that securing the axle housing to the differential/motor assembly.
-Make sure all bolts are tightened with the same amount of pressure to avoid potential oil leaks.
+Make sure all bolts are tightened with the same amount of pressure to avoid potential oil leaks with a 5mm.